5 Quick Paint Touch-Ups That Can Transform the Entire Room

 Paint the Banister

 Making over your staircase can drastically change the look of your home, especially if it's the first thing guests see when they walk in the door.
 Rather than attempting to paint the entire room or the entire staircase, consider painting just the banister.
-This project will require less painter's tape than repainting the stair risers and you won't have to worry about the paint being slippery or wearing off like when painting the stair treads.
+This project will require less painter's tape than repainting the stair risers and you won't have to worry about the paint being slippery or wearing off, as you would when painting the stair treads.

 Under the Kitchen Island

 If you have a kitchen island, consider brushing a fresh coat of paint on the surface under the counter.
 To boost visual interest, choose a hue that complements yet contrasts your kitchen cabinets.
+For example, if your kitchen features white cabinets, consider painting the island navy or black.
 No matter which color you choose, opt for a semi-gloss paint finish, which will make it easier to wipe away scuffs and marks.
 This will be especially important if you have stools that pull up to the island.

 The Window Frames